Consulting the ancient scrolls of local alcohol law...

 What is a dry day, exactly?

 A legally mandated day when the sale of alcohol is completely prohibited.
 Tied to elections, national holidays or religious observances.
-The government says no, so the liquor store says no.
+The government says no, so the liquor store says no. The restriction typically covers retail sales — bars and restaurants with licences are also required to stop serving alcohol for the day.

 Is today a dry day in India?